Arup3201/techlearn/architecture/README.md

 The processor contains 5 8-bit registers - A, X, Y, S and P. A register works as the accumulator for arithmetic operations.
 X and Y can be used as index registers in calculating memory addresses.
 Another register is there which is 16-bit.
 It is the PC register.
 It is the program counter that points to the next instruction to be executed by the processor.
 Because of 16-bit size it can access all the memory addresses in 6502 microprocessor.
 Every instruction has 1-byte opcode, another 2 bytes optional operands depending on the type of instruction.

+The S register is the stack pointer.
+It points to memory address of range $0100 to $01FF.
+The stack memory of 256-bytes is used for temporary storage of parameters in subroutines, stores the return address when a subroutine is called.

 To learn more about the instruction set, go visit this [site](http://www.6502.org/users/obelisk/6502/instructions.html).